Welcome to the CSB!

 Major facilities/capabilities include Protein Crystallization, BioCalorimetry, X-ray Crystallography, High-field NMR Spectroscopy, Mass Spectrometry, Analytical Ultracentrifugation and Computational Modeling.
 Details for each facility are provided via the Services and and Facilites link at the top of this page.

 A common theme of the structural biology faculty members is recognition of the central importance of obtaining and utilizing structural information to understand biological function at the molecular level.
 Systems under study include proteins involved in immune response, ion and metabolite transport, cell-cell recognition, multi-drug-resistance, virus-host interactions, signal transduction, protein folding, protein-nucleic acid interactions and more.
 Current drug development programs focus on cancer, infectious diseases, parkinson's disease, cystic fibrosis, cardiovascular disease, bacterial infections, diabetes and immune response.
 The CSB has extensive expertise in structure determination of both aqueous and membrane proteins, large macromolecular complexes and whole viruses.
-Detailed descriptions of individual research projects can be found by clicking on the faculty week at the top of this page.
+Detailed descriptions of individual research projects can be found by clicking on the faculty link at the top of this page.